News

 17. Efficient Playlists and Scheduling

 Smart playlist management and scheduling capabilities represent core advantages of digital menu boards over their static counterparts.
 Restaurants can seamlessly switch between breakfast, lunch, and dinner menus while incorporating seasonal promotions and limited-time offers.
+Additionally, users can create an unlimited number of playlists tailored for different times of the day or special events.

 Boost Your Restaurant Sales